Can CBD Show Up on a Drug Test?

 According to a 2018 survey of cannabidiol (CBD) users, many people are turning to CBD-only therapy in the hopes of finding relief from a variety of medical conditions, including anxiety, pain, and depression.
 But what many of these people do not realize is that they may be risking showing up positive on a drug test.

-For anyone who might need to take a drug test for things like a new job, current job, or other commitment, it is important to understand why CBD products may lead to a positive drug test and what can be done to reduce the chances of this happening.
+For anyone who might need to take a drug test for things like a new job, current job, or other commitment, it is important to understand why CBD products may lead to a positive drug test and what can be done to reduce the chances of this happening for qualifying medical marijuana patients.

 Why CBD Oil Can Result in a Positive Drug Test